 Patrick Smith Answers Students’ Questions (DVD)

 So many students have questions for Patrick Smith, and they often fall into a similar pattern.
-Well, he can’t answer every letter or phone call, and he doesn’t do school talks any more, so we taped him giving answers to typical questions posed by students of Jupiter High School.
+We taped him giving answers to typical questions posed by students of Jupiter High School.
 You can listen in as he answers their questions.
 10 minutes (This program is included FREE with the Public Performance Rights version of A Sense of Place).
 This is the free bonus DVD included with the CD A Land Remembered teaching guide featured at the top of this page.

 School & Book Club Discounts Available